sqyyy-jar/terminal-utils/README.md

 # terminal-utils
-A simple library for creating CLIs using [crossterm-rs](https://github.com/crossterm-rs/crossterm).
+A small library for creating CLIs using [crossterm-rs](https://github.com/crossterm-rs/crossterm).

 ## TODO
 - Add yes/no decision function.